SleipnirGroup/Choreo/docs/choreolib/lowlevel-usage.md

 Choreolib aims to support a wide range of use cases.
 Many teams like to use their own path following structure and this was somewhat encouraged in 2023.
-To not leave these teams behind, Choreolib provides a lower level api that allows you to directly load trajectories and use them in your own path following code.
+To not leave these teams behind, Choreolib provides a lower level API that allows you to directly load trajectories and use them in your own path following code.

 ``` { .java .select }